 Top 10 Facts for International Day against Drug Abuse and Illicit Trafficking in 2026

-• The date of June 26 was chosen to commemorate the historical efforts of Commissioner Lin Zexu, who famously oversaw the dismantling of over 20,000 chests of illegal opium in Humen, China, in the summer of 1839.
+The date of June 26 was specifically chosen to commemorate the historical efforts of Lin Zexu in dismantling the opium trade in Humen, Guangdong, in 1839.